 Contact the Department's Honours Coordinator to discuss your preferred field of Honours study.
 The Honours Coordinator will then be able to suggest the most appropriate member of staff within the department to supervise the thesis.
 The list below, whilst not exhaustive, gives an idea of the areas of interest of staff from the Department.

-- Dr Dwi Noverini Djenar supervises in Indonesian language and linguistics, based on approaches in discourse analysis, semantics, pragmatics, stylistics (the analysis of literary and non-literary texts), and sociolinguistics.
+- Dr Dwi Noverini Djenar supervises in Indonesian language and linguistics, Indonesian literature, youth culture and language practices.